powershellfish/powershellfish.github.io/README.md

 # powershellfish's GitHub Page

 Here's the default **README** for my user page.
-This is designed to be a test project and where I will show you what I'm working on.
+This is the main page for my GitHub projects and where I will show you what I'm working on.
 I used [Jekyll](https://jekyllrb.com/) to render my default README markdown file into this webpage.

 Want to know how I set this up?
 Check out my short walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-Up-My-GitHub-User-Page).